panoply/esthetic/docs/src/rules/global/endNewline.md

 title: 'Global Rules - End Newline'
 layout: base
 permalink: '/rules/global/endNewline/index.html'
+anchors:
   describe:
     - End Newline
-  - Rule Options
   options:
     - false
     - true
 ---

-::: grid col-12 col-sm-9 p-100
+::: grid col-12 col-lg-8

 # End Newline

-Whether or not files should end with an empty newline.
-This is a global rule definition and will be used for all languages.
-The **Recommended** option to use is `true` which will insert a newline at the end of documents.
+Whether or not formatted content should conclude with an empty newline character.
+It functions as a global setting, applying uniformly across all supported languages in your project.
+The recommended configuration is to set this option to `true`, which instructs the formatter to automatically append a newline at the end of each file.
+Ending files with a newline is widely considered a best practice in software development.
+This approach enhances compatibility with various tools and systems that expect files to terminate with a newline.

+> It is recommend to keep this set to `true` to align with the POSIX standard, which defines a line as a sequence of characters followed by a newline and prevent certain issues that may arise in version control systems.

 :::